Vesting

 The first thing we notice is that we need a custom datum.

-folder to VestingDatum
+Let's create a folder VestingDatum

-and modify src/contract.ts
+Now, modify src/contract.ts

 as follows